Privacy Policy

 a.
 Protection of our legitimate interests (or those of a third party), such that we may require this information for security, administrative and logistical purposes in the general course of our business, as well as to handle any relevant issues that may arise on a day-to-day basis.

-[PLEASE NOTE: "Legitimate Interests" means our interests to conduct and manage our business affairs appropriately, to protect our reputation, and to provide our clients and website users with a professional and secure experience.
-We make sure we consider and balance any potential impact on your rights before we process your Personal Data for our legitimate interests.
-Unless you have consented or it is otherwise required or permitted by law, we do not use your Personal Data for activities where our interests are overridden by the impact on you.]
+Legitimate interests shall be understood as our interests to conduct and manage our business affairs appropriately, to protect our reputation, and to provide our clients and website users with a professional and secure experience.
+We make sure we consider and balance any potential impact on your rights before we process your personal data for our legitimate interests.
+Unless you have consented or it is otherwise required or permitted by law, we do not use your personal data for activities where our interests are overridden by the impact on you.]

-We may collect your Personal Data in order to stay organised and be in a position to respond to your queries with the intention of growing our customer base and network.
+We may collect your personal data in order to stay organised and be in a position to respond to your queries with the intention of growing our customer base and network.

 b.
 Consent.